apioo/psx/doc/getting_started/installation.rst

 ============

 PSX uses composer as dependency manager.
 In order to install PSX composer must be installed on your system.
-More informations howto install composer at https://getcomposer.org/.
+More information how to install composer at https://getcomposer.org/.

 The easiest way to start is to install the PSX sample project through composer: